zedr/cerebellum/README.md

-# Boxing clock
+# Cerebellum
-A simple boxing timer for training routines, designed for mobile devices.
-Right now, only Linux and Android targets are supported.

-## Building
-make android
+A game of wit and logic.